Skip to Menu

 Changing the locale setting doesn’t automatically translate or update your content.
 You’ll need to go through your pages, CMS items, and components to rewrite or paste in the content in your chosen language.

 Once your primary locale is set up with the new language, update your secondary locales accordingly.
-Adjust the language settings and provide the correct translations so everything stays consistent.
+Adjust their language settings and ensure their content is correct relative to the new primary.

 Important Things to Keep in Mind